PRODUCT DEVELOPMENT OVERVIEW

 Appearance & Workmanship: Everything about the color, sheen, texture, deco, and workmanship are included.
 We also include construction notes, mating parts, front and back views, and close-ups of any design details with the related placement of each component.
 For example, something like color which is often very subjective, is quantified through tools like our Spectrophotometer.
 And standards of coating such as powder coatings can be quantified using the PCI Visual Smoothness Standard Panels.

 Performance & Function: This section details who will use the product and how the product is to perform including specific performance tests and “go/no go” criteria.
 What should be the life of the product, what weight should it be able to withstand, how fast should it go, etc?
-Everything is specific to the product, its cost structure, and what the product designer intend with the design.
+Everything is specific to the product, its cost structure, and what the product designer intends with the design.

-Packaging, Labels, Markings: In this section all aspects of the product markings (such as country of origin), labeling, and packaging are addressed including a step-by-step flow chart for individual, inner, and shipping cartons.
+Packaging, Labels, Markings: In this section, all aspects of the product markings (such as country of origin), labeling, and packaging are addressed including a step-by-step flow chart for individual, inner, and shipping cartons.

 Technical Drawings: All drawings including mechanical PDFs and CAD files are referenced, giving complete details as to which revision is applicable to this product’s generation or revision level.
 Oftentimes changes are made to a product to improve or add or subtract features.
 So, since our PTP is a controlled document, there is no confusion about which drawing is applicable to the production.

 Sampling Schedule: Each product is a little different but in general most PTPs require the following samples.
-These may be increased, added to, or eliminated based on factors of costs, shipping, stage of product life cycle, and other needs.
+These may be increased, added to, or eliminated based on factors of costs, shipping, stage of a product life cycle, and other needs.

 - Prototype or Hand Counter Sample: Commonly made during the product development process.